vallauri-ict/formula-1-Teolisio10/README.md

 ### Project 3 - FormulaOneCrudForm

-A Form with simple controls that displays in a more user-friendly screen<br>
-the actions that the Console project can do with more improvements.
+A Form with simple controls that displays, in a more user-friendly way, the actions that the Console project can do with more improvements.

 ### Project 2 - FormulaOneDll